Amit Kothari

 Five donts that save you hours

 1. Do not use ALL CAPS MUST ALWAYS.
 Tyson’s fix was IF/THEN structures instead of shouted imperatives.
 “IF the user asks about pricing, THEN respond with the approved pricing table” works.
 “YOU MUST ALWAYS USE THE PRICING TABLE” breaks when context conflicts.
-Claude 4.x three key shifts: commands become suggestions when context conflicts, the model resolves ambiguity via inference not literal compliance, and context overrides structure.
+Claude 4.x made three key shifts: commands become suggestions when context conflicts, the model resolves ambiguity via inference not literal compliance, and context overrides structure.

 2. Do not paste 50 pages and ask a vague question.
 Particula.tech’s research found the sweet spot is 500-2,000 tokens of context.
 Above 4,000 tokens, response time increases 40-80% with only 2-3% accuracy gain.
 Stanford’s “Lost in the Middle” research showed a U-shaped curve: AI handles information at the beginning and end well but loses 30%+ of what is buried in the middle.
 Be selective about what you include.